JeromeDane/garden-css-modules/README.md

 * Handle @media and keyframes
 * Allow concatination of hashed class names like `{:class (my-style :foo :bar :baz)}`
 * Implement production mode to short hash class + namespace
-* In dev mode, append class + namespace with short hash
 * Add documentation and examples to this readme
 * Get feedback from colleagues and iterate
 * Publish to clojars